philips-software/cogito/Contributing.md

 ## Code organization

 We keep Cogito in a monorepo.
-We use a combination of [lerna](https://lernajs.io) and [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) to manage it.
+Cogito consists of many packages that all live in this repository.
+We use a combination of [lerna](https://lernajs.io) and [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) to manage them.

 After you clone your forked repo, follow the following steps to bootstrap your local environment: